 Almost completely stripped of original features in late 20th century.

-A watching brief carried out by the NAU revealed castle ditch below, and wells.
+This work revealed the castle ditch below, and wells.

 T. Sunley (NLA) 1 November 2007.

-At Oak Cottage, Thorpe Market (site 14094) the front door, inserted in the 1980s, has a wave moulded frame of 16th rather than 17th century appearance which is said to come from the Bell Hotel.
+At Oak Cottage, Thorpe Market (NHER 14094) the front door, inserted in the 1980s, has a wave moulded frame of 16th- rather than 17th-century appearance which is said to come from the Bell Hotel.
 The house also contains a number of other items of architectural salvage.